Here's Why You Shouldn't Root For Jack & Rose In

 Advertisement

-Here's the thing though: The hindsight of nearly two decades has made me realize that theirs isn't a romance one should aspire to.
+Here's the thing though: The hindsight of nearly two decades has made me realise that theirs isn't a romance one should aspire to.

 To put it another way — if a guy you had just met decided to flip through his artistic renderings of the naked women he's been with during your first date, you'd be out of there, right?
 What about when he tells you that he's been wandering around the globe chasing adventure, and that he has no fixed address at the moment because he's finding his true self?
 I mean, who needs running water when you have art?
 Also, these aren't crayons — he doesn't buy into that kind of commercialism — they're literally scraps of charcoal that he whittles with his pocketknife.

-If this all sounds kind of familiar, that's because Jack belongs to a recognizable breed known in the wild as the fuccboi.
+If this all sounds kind of familiar, that's because Jack belongs to a recognisable breed known in the wild as the fuccboi.

 The fuccboi is a superficially seductive creature.
 They feed you lines about abandoning the social structures laid out before you, weaving tales of wild sex by campfire, and days filled with riding rollercoasters in Santa Monica.
 But that kind of unpredictability has a dark side: They're notoriously unreliable, often going days without answering your telegrams, or whatever the 1912 equivalent of a text is.